Intertidal Inhabitants

 Location: Malibu, CA

 One of the most noticeable animals on any intertidal zone without even needing to get wet.
-Don’t harvest them though, they are more often than not inedible throughout the year.
+Don’t harvest them though, they are more often inedible than not throughout the year.

 Echinodermata